-Celebrating UN Women: Thoraya Obaid's reflections on regional and global work with the UN (video)
+Celebrating UN Women: Thoraya Obaid's reflections on regional and global work with the UN (video, English)

 Mahnaz Afkhami introduces Thoraya Obaid, WLP board member with over three decades of experience working at the UN in different levels.
 Thoraya emphasized universal human rights, cultural diversity, and contextual circumstances throughout her tenure.